jkarancs/BoostedRazorAnalysis/README.md

 Before running check/set the options for the Analyzer in settings.h

 More info about Analyzer:
-   * The Analyzer program is basically an event looper, histograms/methods/cuts etc. are defined in [Name]_Analysis.h
+   * The Analyzer program is basically an event looper, histograms/methods/cuts etc. are defined in Analysis_[Name].h
-   * All settings (printed also while running) are defined in settings.h it also includes the Analysis code you want
+   * All settings (printed also while running) are defined in settings_[Name].h it also includes the Analysis_[Name].h
    * common methods (for all analyses/studies) are defined in common/AnalysisBase.h
    * The cross-sections and total weight is taken straight from ntuple files
    * Reweighting and systematics weight methods are also given in AnalysisBase
-   * Additionally there's an option (in settings.h) to save a skimmed TTree with same content for the selected events
+   * Additionally there's an option (in settings_[Name].h) to save a skimmed TTree with same content for the selected events
    * counts are saved for all common and specific analysis cuts in the order they are defined

 Run your anaylsis code with